disorderedmaterials/dissolve/web/content/docs/userguide/run/cli.md

 The following options are recognised by the serial and parallel codes, as well as the GUI.

 #### `-n <n>`, `--niterations <n>`
 Run Dissolve for the specified number of iterations, and then quit.
-The default number of iterations if the `-n` flag is not specified is 5.
 For the GUI version, the specified number of iterations will be run, and then the GUI launched.
+The default number of iterations if the `-n` flag is not specified is zero - in this case Dissolve will load the input file (and any associated restart file) and then quit, essentially corresponding to a sanity check of the input files.

 #### `-q`, `--quiet`
 Don't print any output to the console whatsoever.
 Output files such as the restart file, heartbeat, and any data output requested in individual modules will still be written.
 Use the [`-x`](#-x---no-files) flag to prevent the restart and heartbeat files being written.